FamilySearch/GEDCOM.io/_pages/community.md

 Become a GEDCOM.io website contributor by contributing to the [GEDCOM.io](https://github.com/familysearch/GEDCOM.io) public repository.

+## Public GEDCOM-name Repository

+This project has been created to develop the PERSONAL_NAME_STRUCTURE, with aims of supporting a much wider range of human names and of supporting applications that process them.
+The GEDCOM 5.5.1 standard defined a PERSONAL_NAME_STRUCTURE.
+This was refined slightly in GEDCOM 7.0.
+It works well for most North-American and some European names, but it unable to properly represent names from many other cultures.

+Join the GEDCOM Name Project  by going to the [GEDCOM-name](https://github.com/fisharebest/gedcom-name)) public repository.

 ## Issue Tracker

 You can review [issues being discussed](https://github.com/FamilySearch/GEDCOM/issues) for the working version of FamilySearch GEDCOM.